zairigimad/symfony/UPGRADE-7.4.md

    }
    ```

  * Deprecate the `getRequiredOptions()` method of the base `Constraint` class.
-Use mandatory constructor arguments instead.
+Use mandatory constructor arguments instead

    *Before*